alphagov/paas-team-manual/source/architecture_decision_records/ADR453-isolation-segments.html.md

 - Instance type (e.g. small/large - maps to an AWS instance type + disk sizing)
 - Whether egress to the internet is restricted

-We will use iptables rules to achieve egress restriction.
+We will use IPTables rules to achieve egress restriction.

 ### Isolation segments